sorelmitra/learn/kubernetes/Readme.md

 ### Pods, Labels&Selectors, Replicas [1a]

-Resource [1a] is the first in a series that explains Kubernetes deployments, services, secrets, config maps, daemon sets, and jobs.

-The need for understanding the concepts: I like the second paragraph, that states what I think, too: that vanilla Docker is totally different from Kubernetes, and that in order to become efficient at it, you need to understand the concepts, not just the commands.
-This promises to be a good series!
+*Intro*: Vanilla Docker is totally different from Kubernetes, and in order to become efficient at it, you need to understand the concepts, not just the commands.

 *Pod*: A single deployable unit that is a collection of (Docker) containers that run in a single space, sharing the same virtual host.
 All containers in a pod are deployed on a single node and share the network and data volumes.